flecsi/flecsi/config/sphinx/src/developer-guide.rst

 .. code-block:: console

-  $ docker build -t laristra/flecsi-tutorial:TAG -f RUNTIME .
+  $ docker build -t laristra/flecsi-tutorial:TAG -f BACKEND .

-where *TAG* and *RUNTIME* are replaced with a tag and a specific runtime backend, e.g., legion or mpi.
+where *TAG* and *BACKEND* are replaced with a tag and a specific backend, e.g., legion or mpi.
 The *TAG* argument may be any name that you would like to give the image.
 The default is *latest*.